 • Google Ads attributes the purchase to the search ad click.
 It will also ignore all other touchpoints.

-Each platform has limited visibility on how a user interacts with your brand and all have their own attribution model.
+Each platform has limited visibility into user interactions with your brand and uses its own attribution model.
 This can cause the sum of in-platform attributed purchases to exceed your backend totals, since multiple platforms may each claim full credit for the same purchase.

 Attribution models